FIP Advocates and Champions

 A relapse typically manifests with symptoms such as lethargy, fever and lack of appetite.
 Fluid may develop in the abdomen or chest.
 You may also notice neurological symptoms.

-Some of the most common reasons for a cat to relapse are due to factors like hidden neuro and a cat gets underdosed, missing doses, significant leakage of the meds, not weighing and adjusting dose often enough and cats forming resistance to GS.
+Some of the most common reasons for a cat to relapse are due to factors like hidden neuro and a cat gets underdosed, missing doses, not weighing and adjusting dose often enough and cats forming resistance to GS.

 Testimonials